s-aibar/winter_school_2021/README.md

 The scATAC analysis will be performed using the R package [cisTopic](https://github.com/aertslab/cisTopic).
 This package comprises a dimensionality reduction analysis based on Latent Dirichlet Allocation algorithm (LDA), which enables to probabilistically assign each cell and each genomic location to a "topic".
 Topics correspond to global or cell-type specific trends in the dataset, which will be used as latent variables for dimensionality reduction analysis (t-SNE, UMAP, clustering).
 In a second part, the tutorial will focus on the exploration of the obtained topics, notably the enrichment of ChIP-seq signatures and transcription binding motifs for individual topics.

 The analysis will be performed in R using a Jupyter environment.

+SCope session with anlaysis on complete datasets can be found here : https://scope.aertslab.org/#/qlife_winter_school/*/welcome